mouday/coding-tree/doc/python.md

 [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/): This page provides 32 and 64-bit Windows binaries of many scientific open-source extension packages for the official CPython distribution of the Python programming language.
 A few binaries are available for the PyPy distribution.

+[python-markdown](https://python-markdown.github.io/): This is a Python implementation of John Gruber’s Markdown.

 ## 爬虫

 [云立方](https://www.yunlifang.cn/): 动态 VPS